merge-monks/dev-laughter/README.md

-# 🚀 MergeMonks | Code, Collaborate, Create
+# 🚀 merge-monks | Code, Collaborate, Create

-Welcome to **MergeMonks** – where developers, engineers, and tech enthusiasts come together to **collaborate, innovate, and merge great ideas into reality!** 🧘‍♂️💻
+Welcome to **merge-monks** – where developers, engineers, and tech enthusiasts come together to **collaborate, innovate, and merge great ideas into reality!** 🧘‍♂️💻

-We believe that **coding should be fun, open, and impactful.** Whether you're a seasoned developer, a newbie coder, or just someone passionate about tech, MergeMonks is the place for you!
+We believe that **coding should be fun, open, and impactful.** Whether you're a seasoned developer, a newbie coder, or just someone passionate about tech, merge-monks is the place for you!

 ---

-## 🌟 Why MergeMonks?
+## 🌟 Why merge-monks?

 🔹 **Open Source & Collaboration** – Work with developers worldwide.
 🔹 **Fun & Innovation** – Experiment with new ideas and have fun while coding.
 🔹 **Learning & Growth** – Gain experience, learn new skills, and contribute to real projects.
 🔹 **Automation & Efficiency** – Build smart tools that save time and effort.

-> 🏆 **At MergeMonks, we turn coding into an adventure!**
+> 🏆 **At merge-monks, we turn coding into an adventure!**

 ---